Election-Tech-Initiative/electionguard-cpp/README.md

 ## 🦸 How Can I use ElectionGuard?

 ElectionGuard supports a variety of use cases.
 The Primary use case is to generate verifiable end-to-end (E2E) encrypted elections.
-The Electionguard process can also be used for other use cases such as privacy enhanced risk-limiting audits (RLAs).
-This implementation only includes encryption functions and cannot be used to generate election keys and it cannot decrypot tally results.
+The ElectionGuard process can also be used for other use cases such as privacy enhanced risk-limiting audits (RLAs).
+This implementation only includes encryption functions and cannot be used to generate election keys and it cannot decrypt tally results.

 This c++ implementation also includes a C API that can be consumed from anywhere that can call C code directly.
 A .Net Standard package is also provided.